-But the serious side of Facebook is growing, and nobody can deny that if there's a Facebook group discussing blue widgets, then as a blue widget supplier you need to be involved in the conversation.
-So I see the usefulness of a Facebook presence growing.
-And as with any established medium which you’re joining, it’s important to know the conventions before you wade in.
+The serious side of Facebook is growing, and nobody can deny that if there's a Facebook group discussing blue widgets, then as a blue widget supplier you need to be involved in the conversation.

 Having a company blog isn’t some new fad.
 In fact, it’s taken a long time for many companies to see the benefit.
 Forget about the silly name for a moment, and just consider a blog to replace the “news” part of your website (which you never update frequently enough, do you?) with something that’s far more dynamic, readable and effective.
 Instead of a stuffy “news” section which makes a company look over-formal and undynamic (because it hasn’t had anything added for months), a blog makes you look like you’re genuinely… Read More »

 If you ever have to give product demonstrations, you’ll be amused by Guy Kawasaki’s Five Things Not To Do in a Demo on the Open Forum.
 However, many of these “things to avoid” also happen to be no-go areas in other parts of the marketing mix.
 Not doing your homework when it comes to the audience’s needs is a good example of something which doesn’t just apply to demonstrations.
 If you’re taking a product to an construction industry exhibition, you need to make sure the focus of your handouts is… Read More »